Brandon Boyd

-Brandon Charles Boyd (born February 15, 1976) is an American singer, songwriter, musician, author and visual artist.
-He is best known as the lead vocalist of the American rock band Incubus, with whom he has recorded eight studio albums.
+Brandon Charles Boyd (born February 15, 1976) is an American musician, best known as the lead vocalist of the rock band Incubus, with whom he has recorded eight studio albums.

-In addition to his work with Incubus, Boyd has released two solo albums - The Wild Trapeze (2010) and Echoes & Cocoons (2022) - and has collaborated with producer Brenden O'Brien under the name Sons of the Sea.
+In addition to his work with Incubus, Boyd has released two solo albums – The Wild Trapeze (2010) and Echoes & Cocoons (2022) – and has collaborated with producer Brendan O'Brien under the name Sons of the Sea.